FACTBOX-South Carolina Republicans see immigration as top issue in primary -exit poll | Politics

 FACTBOX-South Carolina Republicans see immigration as top issue in primary -exit poll

 Immigration ranked as the No. 1 issue for voters in South Carolina's Republican presidential primary on Saturday, according to an exit poll conducted by Edison Research.
-The poll gathered responses from 1,956 voters in the Republican contest.
-Updated results will be available as more responses are tallied.
+The poll gathered responses from 2,126 voters in the Republican contest.

-* Whites who consider themselves evangelical or born-again Christians made up 61% of voters, compared with 39% in the 2016 primary. * 65% of voters on Saturday do not think Joe Biden legitimately won the 2020 presidential election, while 63% said that if former President Donald Trump were convicted of a crime, he would still be fit for the presidency.
+* Whites who consider themselves evangelical or born-again Christians made up 60% of voters, compared with 39% in the 2016 primary. * 62% of voters on Saturday do not think Joe Biden legitimately won the 2020 presidential election, while the same share said that if former President Donald Trump were convicted of a crime, he would still be fit for the presidency.

 * 4% of voters usually think of themselves as Democrats, compared with 2% in the party's 2016 primary. * 8% said they decided who to vote for in the last week.